• Skip to primary navigation

 This post may contain affiliate links.
 This blog generates income via ads.

-These sautéed green beans with garlic are an easy vegetable side dish that is full of flavor and comes together in no time at all.
-I’m almost embarrassed to post this as a recipe!
+These 15 minute fresh sautéed green beans with garlic are an easy vegetable side dish recipe that is full of flavor and comes together in no time at all.
+Cooked over medium-high heat in a skillet this recipe is great for dinner tonight or your holiday table!

 Ingredients for this recipe